-Results from the 2013/2014 trials have not indicated that any of these insects (i.e. leafhoppers [E. elegantula and E. ziczac], grape whitefly [Trialeurodes vittatas], mealybugs [Planococcus ficus and Pseudococcus maritimus], and blue-green sharpshooter [Graphocephala atropunctata]) are capable of transmitting GRBaV to uninfected grape vines.
+Results from the 2013/2014 trials have not indicated that the tested leafhoppers (E. elegantula and E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), and bluegreen sharpshooter (Graphocephala atropunctata) transmitted GRBaV to from infected to uninfected grape vines.
 Inoculated vines from these trials are being held for a two-year period, during which petioles are tested for GRBaV every four months and vines are visually evaluated for symptoms every fall.
 All insects that fed on infected plant material in these trials have tested negative as well.
 That said, we have recently begun to redesign our insect testing procedures to improve the sensitivity and accuracy of these laboratory tests.
 Insects from the 2013/2014 trials are being re-tested using new protocols that have been developed and verified.

-2015 - Improved "Bouquet" Transmission Trials

-In 2015 and 2016, protocols for these transmission experiments were modified due to concerns about (a) potentially low virus titer levels in the potted vines grown from cuttings of GRBaV-positive vines at vineyard field sites and (b) small number of insects per trial.
+2015 - Improved "Bouquet" Transmission Trials: In 2015/2016, transmission experiment protocols were modified due to concerns about (a) potentially low virus titer levels in the potted vines grown from cuttings of GRBaV-positive vines at vineyard field sites and (b) small number of insects per trial.
 Our concern is that candidate vector ability to transmit GRBaV is confounded by low titer levels in the GRBaV-positive vines used in previous trials and/or inadequate insect sample size.

-The new approach involves using "bouquets" of mature grape leaves collected from GRBaV-positive vines at vineyard field sites that were not sprayed with insecticides.
+The new approach involves using "bouquets" of mature grape leaves from GRBaV-positive vines at field sites that were not sprayed with insecticides.
 Each bouquet consists of ten mature grape leaves held in a 16 oz. plastic container that contains moist perlite.
-Ten leaves were collected from each of ten GRBaV-positive vines (nodes 1-5) in an established vineyard in Napa County (100 leaves total).
-Each bouquet consisted of one leaf from each of the ten vines, totaling ten leaves per bouquet and ten total bouquets (i.e. one bouquet per replicate).
+All leaves were collected from GRBaV-positive vines (nodes 1-5) in an established vineyard in Napa County.
 Bouquet degradation was initially evaluated by testing petioles for GRBaV 6-48 hours after collection.
 Results indicated no degradation of the petioles.
 Finally, each trial now contains at least 100 insects/replicate (when possible) and 10 replicates per treatment.

-Since July 2015, we have completed trials using the bouquets with Virginia Creeper leafhopper adults (Erythroneura ziczac), vine mealybug crawlers (Planococcus ficus), and foliar form grape phylloxera crawlers (Daktulosphaira vitifoliae).
-Due to concerns about bouquet degradation, these experiments used an AAP of 48 hours (2 day) and an IAP of 72 hours (3 d).
+Since July 2015, we completed trials using the bouquets with Virginia Creeper leafhopper adults (Erythroneura ziczac), vine mealybug crawlers (Planococcus ficus), and foliar form grape phylloxera crawlers (Daktulosphaira vitifoliae).
+Due to concerns about bouquet degradation, these experiments used an AAP of 48 hours (2 days) and an IAP of 72 hours (3 days).
 Clip-cages (7 cm diameter x 2 cm height) were used to confine 10 insects/leaf to each bouquet (100 insects/bouquet).
 Bouquets with insects were placed in a 61 x 61 x 61 cm BugDorm cage and there was a total of 10 replicates per treatment.
 After the 48 hour AAP, clean potted vines were introduced into the cages.
 The clip cages were then removed, thus allowing the insects to move onto the clean vine.
 Bouquets were also removed at this time, after ensuring that they were free of the candidate vectors.
-Petioles from the bouquets were then collected for GRBaV testing as well as a sub-sample of the candidate vectors was collected for testing (10-50 insects per replicate) and the potted vines were then treated with a contact insecticide to kill any remaining insects.
+Petioles from the bouquets were then collected for GRBaV testing as well as a sub-sample of the candidate vectors (10-50 insects per replicate) and the potted vines were then treated with a contact insecticide to kill any remaining insects.
 Three petioles were sampled from each vine (nodes 1-5) for immediate testing.
 Vines are now being maintained for a two-year period and petioles tested for GRBaV every four months.